ietf-rats-wg/tpm-based-network-device-attestation/draft-ietf-rats-tpm-based-network-device-attest.md

 ### Transport and Encoding

-Network Management systems may retrieve signed PCR based Evidence as shown in {{IETF-Attestation-Information-Flow}}, and can be accomplished via:

-* XML, JSON, or CBOR encoded Evidence, using
+Network Management systems may retrieve signed PCR based Evidence as shown in {{IETF-Attestation-Information-Flow}}, and can be accomplished via NETCONF or RESTCONF, with XML, JSON, or CBOR encoded Evidence.

-* RESTCONF or NETCONF transport, over a

-* TLS or SSH secure tunnel
+Implementations MUST use NETCONF and MAY use RESTCONF transport, over a TLS or SSH secure tunnel

 Retrieval of Log Evidence will be via log interfaces on the network device.
 (For example, see {{I-D.ietf-rats-yang-tpm-charra}}).

-\[Editors Note: can we designate any combination of the above as a "SHOULD"?]

 {: #peer-to-peer}
 ## Centralized vs Peer-to-Peer